-All master's students enter the program under the Director of Master's Studies in their departments.
+All master's students enter the program under the Director of Master's Studies.
 If they decide to pursue a research track, the research adviser of that lab generally becomes their adviser.

 How do I match my interests with BME research and curriculum?

-Why not sign up to receive Duke Engineering Now, our free email newsletter?
+Why not sign up to receive our free Duke BME email newsletter?

 We enjoy talking to prospective students.
 Email the BME Director of Graduate Studies for Master Programs (DMS).
 The DMS will be happy to answer your questions and suggest additional sources of information.